VeronicaGlez/Disocactus_transcriptome/presentations/Disocactus_project.md

 #### Background

-*Disocactus* is a genus conformed by epifitic and epilitic cacti.
+*Disocactus* is epifitic and epilitic cacti genus.
-The [cDNA phylogenie](https://bioone.org/journals/willdenowia/volume-46/issue-1/wi.46.46112/Molecular-phylogeny-and-taxonomy-of-the-genus-iDisocactus-i-iCactaceae/10.3372/wi.46.46112.full) had shown that *Disocactus* is a monophyletic group altought it contrastan floral morphology.
-The
+The [cDNA phylogenie](https://bioone.org/journals/willdenowia/volume-46/issue-1/wi.46.46112/Molecular-phylogeny-and-taxonomy-of-the-genus-iDisocactus-i-iCactaceae/10.3372/wi.46.46112.full) had shown that *Disocactus* is a monophyletic group altought it contrastan floral morphology. *Disocactus* has 13 species distribuited in Mexico and Central America.
+The principal features in *Disocactus* are flowers with vivid colors and diurnal anthesis.
+The morphologic diversity in the group can be observed in the size, color, hue, essence, number of periath segments, and shape (actinomorphic or zygomorphyc).

 ![phylogenie](phylogenie_morpho.jpg)

-**Fig.1.** Phylogenie of Disocactus genus and flower morphology diversity
+**Fig.1.** Phylogenie of *Disocactus* and flower morphology diversity.

 ![distribution](distribution.jpg)

 **Fig. 2.** Distribution of *Disocactus*